 - Users should be familiar with the Policy for Beam Time Extensions.

-- Anything that goes into the beam enclosure is considered unattended and must go through an ORC Inspection.
+- Anything that goes into the beam enclosure must go through an ORC Inspection.

 - Needing to open the key tree every half hour or more is considered frequent and annoying by the MCR.